 While the size of this thing is not terrifying per se, it is the vintage shape of the case that makes it look HUGE.
 Whether the accessory is suitable to be worn with casual dress is purely a matter of one’s personal tastes (Update from 2014: Looking at it now, I must admit that I really like this stainless steel monster although buying one would definitely mean such extra expenses as getting a Hemingway-style sweater), but the fact that the watch looks extremely original seems to be indisputable to me.

-Considering its weird proportions and functional, but not very elegant design of the dial, wearing this watch to the office is like going shopping in the IAV Stryker armored vehicle: it can do the job, but you must be prepared to meet a lot of surprised looks.
+Considering its weird proportions and functional, but not exceptionally elegant design of the dial, wearing this watch to the office is like going shopping in the IAV Stryker armored vehicle: it can do the job, but you must be prepared to meet a lot of surprised looks.

 DOXA SUB 600T-Graph Automatic diving watch specification